-Rebuild Florida is a federally-funded, state run program to help Floridians recover from Hurricane Irma, is open for enrollment for Monroe County residents.
+Rebuild Florida, a federally-funded, state-run program to help Floridians recover from Hurricane Irma, is open for enrollment for Monroe County residents.

-The Federal Government appropriated funding through the Housing and Urban Development Department (HUD) to respond to Hurricane Irma impacts.
+The Federal Government appropriated funding through the U.S. Department of Housing and Urban Development (HUD) to respond to Hurricane Irma impacts.
 Florida is slated to receive $616 million in the first round.
 This money will help families/residents whose homes were destroyed or severely damaged by Hurricane Irma repair or rebuild their homes.
-The GREAT NEWS: $90 Million has been set aside for the Florida Keys in the first round.
+The GREAT NEWS: $90 Million was set aside for the Florida Keys in the first round.

 Who is eligible?